 You also tend to find that the cost of making a bulletproof body, which is what waterproof compact cameras are, results in lower-end parts being put inside to hit the price point, and so they never get the quality of shots you’d get with a non-waterproof model of an equivalent price.
 What they do get however are the situational shots you’d never get with a camera ten times the price, that price meaning you’re reluctant to expose it to the mountain storm (and these are by their nature the best shots a climber can take).

 Another factor here is it’s worth understanding that body moisture also plays a role in destroying a camera, especially if you’re carrying it within your layers, so again its ability to shirk moisture is a boon.
 For none waterproof cameras there is a spectrum of how resistant to environmental contamination they are, and a simple camera will always be better than a complex camera, the fewer points of ingress, buttons, dials, screens, and body seams, being critical.
-Most top of the range DSLRs feature weather sealing, but not compacts (due to cost), so I tend to view waterproof cameras as simply sealed, and so ‘less vulnerable’ rather than ‘invulnerable’.
+Most top of the range DSLRs features weather sealing, but not compacts (due to cost), so I tend to view waterproof cameras as simply sealed, and so ‘less vulnerable’ rather than ‘invulnerable’.

-Size: One of the reasons why iPod was better than the old Sony Walkman was that it could be slipped into any pocket and you’d not know it was even there, the same with the modern phone compared to the earlier models that looked like TV remotes, an iPhone so slim you can’t even tell if it’s in your pocket or not.
+Size: One of the reasons why the iPod was better than the old Sony Walkman was that it could be slipped into any pocket and you’d not know it was even there, the same with the modern phone compared to the earlier models that looked like TV remotes, an iPhone so slim you can’t even tell if it’s in your pocket or not.
 For me, a compact camera is the same and has to be just that, compact, small and slim enough to fit inside a pocket, or between layers, or in the smallest pouch, without you noticing it’s there.

 Many compact cameras do not fit these criteria, being more compact rangefinder cameras.
 A good example of this would be the excellent Canon G7 X. I’ve had a G10 and G16 in the past, which although solid performers, can only be used from a pouch, making them less flexible or suitable for cold weather use (pouches are good, but they add a few steps to the process of taking a shot that often results in shots not being taken at all).

 For me, the ideal size of a camera is one that’s roughly the same as three iPhones stacked together.
-As an aside, it’s worth using a plastic label maker to create an email label and glue to your camera somewhere (and also write your details on all SD cards), so if it’s dropped or lost you might end up at least getting your SD card back.
+As an aside, it’s worth using a plastic label maker to create an email label and glue it to your camera somewhere (and also write your details on all SD cards), so if it’s dropped or lost you might end up at least getting your SD card back.
 This might sound like a tall order, but my wife once dropped a camera from The Nose on El Cap and then three years later, while on the road below El Cap, a couple came up to us and said “I think we found your SD card three years ago, it’s in our car” having recognised us from our photos!

 - Metal vs Plastic Body: A metal body tends to create a more compact and robust camera, although anything that would destroy a plastic camera would probably shake up the insides of a metal camera just as badly, the added skinniness makes such cameras easy to slip into pockets, pouches and down your jacket.
 But metal costs more than plastic, so again what’s on the outside does not reflect what’s on the inside.
-In cold weather I find that moisture condenses worse on metal surfaces than plastic, and also sucks the life out of batteries faster, as well as your fingers and sometimes your cheek!
-In really cold weather I carry my camera in my pocket or around my neck and keep it in a thin DIY waterproof sleeve, like a camera condom, that stops body moisture getting into the camera.
+In cold weather, I find that moisture condenses worse on metal surfaces than plastic, and also sucks the life out of batteries faster, as well as your fingers and sometimes your cheek!
+In really cold weather I carry my camera in my pocket or around my neck and keep it in a thin DIY waterproof sleeve, like a camera condom, that stops body moisture from getting into the camera.
 When buying a camera check out how easy it is to handle it, how it grips, as super smooth cameras can be like juggling eggs, while more boxy designs are easier to handle.
 Sugru can be used to improve the handling of a camera somewhat, or go fully utilitarian and just add some skateboard grip-tape.

 - Image Stabilisation: I find this a game-changer for climbing, making photos just that bit less blurry in low light, and also vital for shooting video that does not look like The Bourne Identity.
 The downside is that this adds to the drain on the battery, a problem with the early Sony A7 cameras.